ankurvdev/stencil/docs/PROP2_Type_Traits_SubTypes.md

 ### PROP1: SubTypes

-Current State: Denied : Need more justification.
+Current State: Partially Denied : Need more justification.
+Under consideration for Iterables
+Cannot be done for Indexables as Struct is considered an indexable for now

 Enforce Sub-Type declaration in Type-Traits